istraka/redhat-mw-cloud-quickstart/jboss-eap-clustered-vmss-rhel/README.md

    - Access Jump VM Public IP - once the Jump VM is successfully deployed, go to the VM details page and copy the Public IP.
 Log into the Jump VM using this Public IP.

    - To obtain the Private IP of a RHEL VMSS instance, go to the VMSS details page and under settings section select *Instances*.
 Select the instance from here and copy the Private IP address.
 Open a web browser inside the Jump VM, go to **http://<PRIVATE_IP_Address>:8080** and you should see the web page as follows.
-Use the same Private IP to login to the VMSS instance.
+Use the same Private IP to log into the VMSS instance.

      ![alt text](images/eap.png)